google/knative-gcp/docs/install/dataplane-service-account.md

-  **_Note:_** The Controller currently doesn’t perform any access control checks, as a result, the Controller will configure Workload Identity (using Google Service Account `cre-dataplane`'s credential) for any user who can create a resource.
+  **_Note:_** The Controller currently doesn’t perform any access control checks, as a result, the Controller will configure Workload Identity (using Google Service Account `events-sources-gsa`'s credential) for any user who can create a resource.

 ### Option 2.
 Export Service Account Keys And Store Them as Kubernetes Secrets